jessonfoo/homebrew-desc/README.md

     brew update && brew uninstall brew-desc && brew tap --repair

 That should be it.
-However, if you have any issues, please file an issue.
+However, if you have any problems, please file an issue.

 ## What is it?